Manawatāwhi / Three Kings Islands: History

 In the late 1700s, a party of mainland Te Aupōuri led by Taiakiaki travelled to the islands and killed the approximate 100 inhabitants, led by Toumaramara.
 Between 1800 and 1830 Te Aupōuri visited sporadically, however did not settle permanently.
 Tame Porena (also known as Tom Bowline) married Taiakiaki's granddaughter, and settled on the islands with his family of twelve children in the 1830s and 1840s, establishing large gardens, until starvation forced them to relocate to the mainland.
 Since then, nobody has settled on the islands permanently.
 Botanist Thomas Frederic Cheeseman visited the islands in 1887 and 1889, documenting the plant species present on the islands for the first time.
 Cheeseman noted that the Great Island had begun to reforest since Māori settlement.

 The islands were purchased by the New Zealand government in 1908 from seven Māori people, and declared an animal sanctuary in 1930.
-A population of goats (left on the Manawatāwhi Island in November 1889 as a food source for shipwrecked people) had run rampant, reaching numbers of 300-400 goats by 1900.
+A population of goats (left on the Manawatāwhi Island in November 1889 as a food source for shipwrecked people) had run rampant, reaching numbers of 300–400 goats by 1900.
 This led Baden Powell of the Auckland War Memorial Museum, who visited in a group, to petition the government to deal with the goat population.
 In 1946 the goat population were shot and removed from the island, leading to the regeneration of forest on Manawatāwhi.
 However, 50 species described by Cheeseman in the 1880s have not been described again, and by the 1980s two plant species were only represented by one wild specimen.
 In 1956, the islands were declared a reserve for the preservation of flora and fauna.

+There have been several notable research expeditions that have concentrated on studying the fauna and flora of the Three Kings island group including the Three Kings Islands expedition 1970.